firavoyage/blogging/readme.md

 - knowledge isn't free
   - you have to pay attention
   - where are geniuses' attention dissolved?
+- tell me, and i will forget
+  - show me, and i may remember
+  - involve me, and i will understand
 - idle mode... (yawn) how boring.
   - if you're not solving problems or writing up contributions
   - then don't blame me if your life is boring